 a.
 Protective orders.
 Review Form 9 to see the form of Standard Protective Order.
 This order is typically entered upon motion of either party after considering any requested modifications.
 If any party believes the matter requires a different form of protective order, jointly confer in good faith regarding appropriate terms and file either a joint or opposed motion for entry.

-Upon entry of a protective order, the parties' confidentiality designations govern disclosure and use of documents produced during discovery.
+Upon entry of a protective order, the confidentiality designations of the parties govern disclosure and use of documents produced during discovery.